anna-llorens/cowork/README.md

 ## ✅ Features

-- Register a new site
+- Register a new coworking space
-- List available sites
+- List available coworking spaces

-## 🚧 In dev
+## 🚧 In development

+We're currently working on the following feature:

-- Modal to register a new site
+- Modal to register a new coworking space

-## 👀 Next
+## 👀 Upcoming features

+We have the following features planned for future updates:

-- Persit database
+- Persisting the database
-- Update list of available sites
+- Updating the list of available coworking spaces

+## License

+This project is licensed under the terms of the MIT license.
+See the LICENSE file for more information.